fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 	<br >The Red Hat Dependency Analytics report is a temporary HTML file that exist if the **Red Hat Dependency Analytics Report** tab remains open.
 	Closing the tab removes the temporary HTML file.
 	You can specify the file name by [modifying the _Red Hat Dependency Analytics: Red Hat Dependency Analytics Report File Path_ field](#configuration) in the extension settings.

+- **Python and Go package manager behavior**
+    <br >When a user requests a Python or a Go package analysis, Red Hat Dependency Analytics performs the analysis by looking at the version tags from those environments, and not from the manifest files of those environments.
+	This can result in the user receiving information that does not match their intended request.
+	Because of this behavior, Red Hat Dependency Analytics has a new configurable setting.
+	By default, the `MATCH_MANIFEST_VERSIONS` setting restricts Red Hat Dependency Analytics from doing an analysis on package versions that do not match the versions defined by the manifest files.
+	When Red Hat Dependency Analytics finds a package version mis-match, an alert message asks the user to switch this setting.
+	If the user decides to disable this restriction, Red Hat Dependency Analytics performs the analysis on versions given by the package manager only.
+	This setting applies to Python and Go environments.

+	<br >An alternative workaround exists for Python environments only.
+	The user can start Visual Studio Code with the [`EXHORT_PYTHON_VIRTUAL_ENV`](https://github.com/RHEcosystemAppEng/exhort-javascript-api#:~:text=EXHORT_PYTHON_VIRTUAL_ENV) variable set to `true`.
+	Doing this allows Red Hat Dependency Analytics to install Python packages into a virtual environment to perform the analysis.
+	The benefit is having a clean Python environment not influenced by earlier installations, but the downside is a significantly slower analysis process.

 ## Using Red Hat Dependency Analytics for CI builds